 The Bear Facts from the DNR Wildlife Resources Division

 “Bears can become habituated to people when they are fed – whether intentional or not.
 When a bear knows it can get a ‘free meal,’ it will return again and again until eventually it loses its natural fear of humans.
 This is when the majority of human-bear conflicts occur, and the bear is labeled a nuisance,” explained Adam Hammond, a wildlife biologist with the Department of Natural Resources’ Wildlife Resources Division.

 Black bears commonly are found in three areas of the state: the North Georgia mountains, the Ocmulgee River drainage system in central Georgia and the Okefenokee Swamp in the southeastern part of the state.
 However, black bears can and do range over larger areas; especially in early spring and late summer, when natural food sources are scarce.
 Young male bears are also known to disperse in an effort to establish their own territory.
 Such as your campsite.

-The black bear is a symbol of Georgia’s natural diversity, the only bear found in the state and a high-priority species in the state’s Wildlife Action Plan, a comprehensive conservation strategy.
-Though now considered the most common bear in North America, the species was nearly eradicated from Georgia by the 1930s due to unregulated market hunting, poaching and large-scale habitat loss.
+Though now considered the most common bear in North America, the black bears were nearly eradicated from Georgia by the 1930s, due to unregulated market hunting, poaching and large-scale habitat loss.
 Sound wildlife management practices have restored Georgia’s black bears to a thriving population estimated at 5,100 bears statewide.